Jeznar/GitRepo/Utility_Macros/README.md

 ### Validate Sidebar Images

 Macro for the GM to run with output to the console.
-It reads through all of the actors and items in their respective directories (sidebar) looking for broken links to image files.
+It reads through all of the actors, items, and journal entries in their respective directories (sidebar) looking for broken links to image files.
 It collects them and writes a report to the console so the GM can address broken image links as desired.

+First the code scans all of the journal entries, checking:

+1. Main image
+2. Reads the text (if any) looking for links to images and validating any that are found.

-Specifically, the codes scans Items for the following:
+The codes scans Items for the following:

 1. Base image validity (item.img)
 2. Images attached to DAE effects (looping through all effects present on the item)